sipione/PONG-with-JS/README.md

 # PONG-with-JS
-A simple classic game remade using JavaScript and sounds.
+A simple classic game remade using JavaScript and sounds, is possible to change the defficulty if changes the enemy speed or the ball speed.

-TO commit this code i couldn't add the sounds, but you can take a lok in this link: https://preview.p5js.org/ricardosipe/present/o2CPy6ey5
+Besides to commit all the archives, you can access the game using this link: https://preview.p5js.org/ricardosipe/present/o2CPy6ey5

 It's really simple but too important in my begining, remember you started from zero some day,